michael2012z/BitBible/markdown/JPS/files/Exod.md

 3. and her two sons; of whom the name of the one was Gershom; for he said: 'I have been a stranger in a strange land';

-4. and the name of the other was Eliezer:Heb.
-El, God, and ezer, help. 'for the G-d of my father was my help, and delivered me from the sword of Pharaoh.'
+4. and the name of the other was Eliezer:

 5. And Jethro, Moses' father-in-law, came with his sons and his wife unto Moses into the wilderness where he was encamped, at the mount of G-d;